Astrophysics (Index)About

 (6AC4721)

-C/2016 A1 (MAPS) is a prominent sungrazing comet discovered in January 2026 when it was about 2 AU from the Sun.
-It is calculated to pass 160,000 km from the surface of the Sun at its perihelion, which is calculated to occur on April 4, 2026.
-Its aphelion is on the order of 300 AU, and its orbital period is in the 1500-2000 year range.
-Its eccentricity is 0.99995, making it a near-parabolic comet.
-It is a Kreutz comet (a comet family that includes most known sungrazing comets).
-One determination of its diameter is about 2 km.
-There is some possibility that it will be easily seen, perhaps without a telescope.
+C/2016 A1 (MAPS) was a prominent sungrazing comet discovered in January 2026 when it was about 2 AU from the Sun.
+At its perihelion on April 4, 2026, at about 160,000 km from the surface of the Sun, it disintegrated, which is not unusual for such comets.
+Its aphelion was 307 AU, with an orbital period on the order of 1700-1900 years.
+Its eccentricity was 0.99996, making it a near-parabolic comet.
+It was a Kreutz comet, a comet family that includes most known sungrazing comets.
+An early determination found its diameter could be as much as 2 km, but a later one found it to be less than half a km.
+Anticipation was it could be bright enough to be seen without a telescope, but the Sun's glare made it hard to view.

 (comet)